sadhanaavasarala/learning-library/articles/SolutionEngineeringNATD.md

 ## Interview Schedule

-**Note:** As you prepare your short interview presentations, please keep in mind that **we will stick to the allotted time** for each of these interview sections listed below.
-Your interview will be broken into two separate interviews.
-The first will be a technical interview, and the second will be an interview with someone from the Oracle management team.
+The face to face interview process will be broken into two separate sessions.
+The first will be a technical interview, and the second will be a one-on-one interview with someone from the Oracle management team.

 ### **Technical Interview** - 45 to 50 minutes